How to Clean Your Kitchen – The Guide

 Whether they contain food or your secret stash of candy, you should clean your cabinets out now and then.
 Make sure to throw away expired items and wipe the bottom and sides of the cabinets down with a wet, soapy cloth to remove dust, crumbs, dirt.

 You should clean your counter with cleaning supplies every night after you are done cooking.
 You should use a sponge and soapy water to clean your counters.
 Then wipe them dry with a cloth or paper towel.
 You should also keep the kind of countertop that you have in mind.
-Some products are made specifically for certain types of counters.
+Some products are made specifically for certain types of counters, like granite.
+Granite counters requires specific cleaning methods.

 Something that you may not have thought of is to clean the front of your cabinets.
 When you cook in your kitchen, grime and grease can build up on your cabinets.
 Wiping them down with wet cloths then dry the cabinets immediately to avoid color changing or distortion.
 If you have specific cabinets such as wooden, you may want to consider using a cleaning supply made of that material.